scoton/aws-nlp-workshop/1_VocFramework/README.md

 #### High-Level Instructions

-Use the AWS Lambda console to create a new Lambda function called `EnterCustomerFeedback` that will process the API request submitted with customer name and feedback.
+Use the AWS Lambda console to create a new Lambda function called `EnterCustomerFeedback-username` (replace "username" for your email address without "@...") that will process the API request submitted with customer name and feedback.
 Use the provided [entercustomerfeedback.py](functions/entercustomerfeedback.py) example implementation for your function code.
 Just copy and paste from that file into the AWS Lambda console's editor.

-Make sure you pass the name of the DynamoDB table that you created earlier to your Lambda function, through an environment variable named `table_name` and you configure your function to use the `VOCLambdaRole` IAM role you created in the previous section.
+Make sure you pass the name of the DynamoDB table that you created earlier to your Lambda function, through an environment variable named `table_name` and you configure your function to use the `VOCLambdaRole-username` IAM role you created in the previous section.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>